rgeissen/trusted-data-agent/docs/RestAPI/restAPI.md

 #### 3.5.1.
 Submit a Query

 Submits a natural language query to a specific session.
 This initiates a background task for the agent to process the query.
+You can optionally specify a different profile for this query (profile override).

 **Endpoint:** `POST /api/v1/sessions/{session_id}/query`
 **Authentication:** Required (JWT or access token)